attrition-org/web-hack-mirror/mirror/tools/README.md

 this circus.)

 ### GEN
-'*gen*' is a utility designed by attrition.org staff to mirror web page defacements. this is an evolving utility that goes several steps beyond simple mirrors.
+'*gen*' is a utility designed by attrition.org staff to generate the breakout pages for defacements by individual, group, and TLD, as well as generate the statistics.

 ### GETGROUP
-'*getgroup*' is a utility designed by attrition.org staff to mirror web page defacements. this is an evolving utility that goes several steps beyond simple mirrors.
+'*getgroup*' is a utility designed by attrition.org staff

 ### INSERT
-'*insert*' is a utility designed by attrition.org staff to mirror web page defacements. this is an evolving utility that goes several steps beyond simple mirrors.
+'*insert*' is a utility designed by attrition.org staff

 ### REN_VTI
-'*ren_vit*' is a utility designed by attrition.org staff to mirror web page defacements. this is an evolving utility that goes several steps beyond simple mirrors.
+'*ren_vit*' is a utility designed by attrition.org staff

 ### SUMMARY
-'*summary*' is a utility designed by attrition.org staff to mirror web page defacements. this is an evolving utility that goes several steps beyond simple mirrors.
+'*summary*' is a utility designed by attrition.org staff

-#### Thanks to
- * Munge - excellent shell-fu, debugging, optimizing and more
- * Punkis - debugging, testing
- * Mcintyre - couple feature ideas, a little testing
- * Marcus Manning - idea to mail country based CERT

-thanks to snowcrash (.woeM) for occasionally sitting in my lap while i work thanks to the pacific ocean and 7 hours with no laptop for brainstorming a bulk of the features of this beast (herro Tokyo)